Robin Zander (album): Background

 When Cheap Trick parted from their label, Epic, in 1991, Zander felt he had the opportunity to record a solo album while the band secured a new record deal.
 Zander told Billboard in 1993: "It just seemed like the right time.
 There's absolutely no dissatisfaction within the Cheap Trick realm.
 It's sort of like when you have this career, you need a hobby on the side.
 That's how I think of it."
 He signed with Interscope Records and recorded most of his album with Interscope's president, Jimmy Iovine, as co-producer.
 Zander described the album to Billboard in 1993: "It's not a half-baked Cheap Trick album.
 A lot of the solo albums I've heard over the years sound just like the band the person used to be in, or is in, and I didn't want to do that."

-The lead single, "I've Always Got You", was issued to radio in June 1993 and achieved airplay on rock, top 40 and adult alternative radio.
+The lead single, "I've Always Got You", was issued to radio in June 1993 and received airplay on rock, top 40 and adult alternative radio.
 It peaked at No. 13 on the Billboard Album Rock Tracks chart and No. 8 on Radio & Records AOR Tracks chart.
 The album was released in July 1993 and a second single, "Show Me Heaven", followed in November 1993.